earlution/dev-toolkit/KB/Architecture/Standards_and_ADRs/framework-update-cli-design.md

 ## Executive Summary

-This document designs the `vibe-dev-kit` CLI tool for managing framework dependencies across projects.
+This document designs the `ai-dev-kit` CLI tool for managing framework dependencies across projects.
 The CLI provides a unified interface for installing, updating, and managing frameworks regardless of the underlying dependency backend (Git submodules, package managers, etc.).

 ---